augustovictor/guides/Architecture.md

         - Planned design vs emergent design;
     - It is possible to use both approaches.
         - Use the top-down approach during project inception;

+#### Architectural Design Process
+- Step 1 - Start with the big picture and know your boundaries:
+    - Considerations (These considerations are important to know what your solution responsabilities are, and how it will function as part of your organization ecosystem):
+        - The first level of the architectural design defines your application boundaries and interoperation points with other applications.
+Both internal and external to the organization;
+        - Where does your solution fit into your organization's ecosystem?
+        - Will this solution interoperate with other systems withing your organization or will it be a standalone application that provides one simple function?
+        - Will other applications use the database you're creating?
+        - Will your application provide or consume any services?
+        - Will your application access databases that are not part of your solution?
+        - Take note of all systems that your solution will interact with and how they will communicate.
+Boundaries are an important consideration when designing a solution;
+        - Boundaries create context so use that to focus on one problem at a time;

 ### The three big concerns:
 - Function;